opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-group.md

 ## Configuration

-You can configure the Amazon OpenSearch Service with the following options.
+You can configure the OTel trace group processor with the following options.

 | Name | Required | Description | Default value
 | -----| ----| -----------| -----|